“Oh to be a pear tree—any tree in bloom! With kissing bees singing of the beginning of the world!”

 The goal of the poetry marathon is to write one poem every hour, for twenty-four hours, straight.
 You must publish these poems on a blog within the hour.
 This does not mean that you cannot sleep, just that you cannot sleep for more then an hour at a time.

-The fourth poetry marathon took place on August 13th-14th, 2016.
-Over 500 people from all over the globe participated.
-An anthology is available here.
+The ninth poetry marathon took place on September Second 2023.
+Over 550 people from all over the globe have signed up to participate.

 If you are interested in learning more about the marathon or participating this year, please visit our website here or our Facebook page here.